WillemW-01/meal-battles/ideas/gui-instructions.md

 # Instructions for GUI functionality

+The main loop of the GUI must follow this exactly:

 1. The program must wait for player to left-click on one of their own cards
    - If player right-clicks at any time on any card, the program must display additional information about that card on the bottom of the screen.